Marketing Careers: 6 Areas to Explore

 Mid-level roles: Creative project manager, design researcher, graphic designer

-Read more: What Is a Graphic Designer?
-And How Can You Start?

-Much as the way companies rely on visuals to help create a unified brand image and tell a story, they need writers to do that very thing with language.
-When you work in some aspect of marketing that involves writing, you may be responsible for producing writing that exemplifies a brand’s voice, developing content for different digital channels, or even managing internal or external communications.
+Much in the way that companies rely on visuals to help create a unified brand image and tell a story, they need writers to do that very thing with language.
+If you work in some aspect of writing, you may be responsible for producing content that exemplifies a brand's voice.
+You will also develop content for digital channels or manage internal or external communications.

-Could be a fit if you like: Reaching audiences—whether they are internal employees or external customers—through the written word
+Could be a fit if you like: Reaching audiences—be they internal employees or external customers—through the written word.

 Entry-level roles: Junior copywriter, communications specialist, content writer